loadwordteam/ghidra-server/README.md

 Thanks to [Giovanni "gionniboy" Pullara](https://github.com/gionniboy) and Filippo "joeyrs" Civiletti for the patience and kindness in answering all my questions and point me in the right direction.

+Thanks to [Ash](https://github.com/QuarkTheAwesome) for writing about the certificates used by ghidra on [his website](https://heyquark.com/sysadmin/2020/11/14/ghidra-tls/).